owickstrom/gi-gtk-declarative/docs/src/index.md

 packages as transparently as possible, not having to reimplement or manually wrap large parts of existing GTK+ widgets.

+Get started by checking out [the installation instructions](installation.md)!

 [gi-gtk-declarative]: https://hackage.haskell.org/package/gi-gtk-declarative